zzcqz/GDAGS/README.md

 ## Acknowledgements

-This project is built upon [3DGS](https://github.com/graphdeco-inria/gaussian-splatting).
+This project is built upon [3DGS](https://github.com/graphdeco-inria/gaussian-splatting) and [AbsGS](https://github.com/TY424/AbsGS).
 Please follow the license of 3DGS.
 We thank all the authors for their great work and repos.

 ## Citation
 If you find this repo helpful, please cite our paper.